-I added water to cover the rest of the ingredients and the spices.
+I added water to cover the rest of the ingredients, like the spices and herbs.

-I covered it and place it in the oven at 350F for about an hour.
+I covered it and placed it in the oven at 350F for about an hour.

 Serve warm.
 It goes really well with pickled vegetables or a simple salad.